rubymonsters/ruby-for-beginners/source/08-methods/04-control_flow.md

 # Flow of execution

-One of the things we, as programmers, have assimilated so much that we forget to explain to beginners is how, and in what exact order, Ruby goes through your program.
+One of the things that we, as programmers, have assimilated so much that we forget to explain to beginners is how, and in what exact order, Ruby goes through your program.
 This is called the "flow of execution", or "control flow".

 When you execute a Ruby file with the `ruby` runtime then it will read your Ruby code and start executing it line by line, from top to bottom.